seelabs/scratch_docs/xls-xchainbridge.md

 #### 5.1.1.
 Use of the Signer List

-The signatures that the witness servers use must match the signatures on that door's signer's list.
+The public keys that the witness servers use must match the public keys on that door's signer's list.
 But this isn't the only way to implement this.
 A bridge ledger object could contain a signer list that's independent from the door account.
 The reasons for using the door account's signers list are:

 1. The bridge signers list can be used to move funds from the account.
 Putting this list on the door account emphasizes this trust model.